 “One minute, you’re deployed wearing your full battle rattle,” says Brent.
 “About 24 hours later, you’re naked in a hospital gown.
 It was refreshing to have something on besides the gown and to be comfortable in and around the hospital.
 That was my first interaction with Wounded Warrior Project and it was very important to me.”

 Since returning home, Brent has become more involved with WWP programs like Soldier Ride®.
 Cycling was important to him before joining the military but, because of his injuries, he thought his riding days were over.
 Soldier Ride changed his mindset.

 “Soldier Ride motivated me to get a new bike and use cycling as a way to mentally recover from my injuries,” says Brent.

 In 2013, Brent graduated from the University of Kansas.
 He now works for the Kansas Department for Children and Families.

-“When I think of my recovery, my message to other Wounded Warriors is this: Your recovery is your new mission.
+“My message to other Wounded Warriors is this: Your recovery is your new mission.
 You have to get victory.
-You’re still a soldier, so you have an obligation not to surrender.
-Your family is counting on you.”
+You’re still a soldier, so you have an obligation not to surrender.”